 Zoom is a good choice for larger meetings, webinar-style presentations, or open "office hours" style meetings.
 Zoom also allows the host user to record the meeting to their computer.
 This is very useful if you're using Zoom for lecture capture.
-Unless you plan for a meeting to last longer than 40 minutes, you most likely won't need a Pro license.
 Feel free to contact Andrew Davis if you want to discuss use cases.

 Google Hangouts MeetGoogle Hangouts Meet is the Google Suite video conferencing solution.
 It integrates with go.olemiss.edu calendars and email.
 Like Zoom, a user can go directly to meet.google.com, sign in to a go.olemiss.edu account, and initiate a new video meetng.
 Also like Zoom, a user can generate an access link to send to anyone else who needs to join the meeting (including non-go.olemiss.edu users).